 Knowing more about banking is a really important step towards taking better care of your money.
 This page will give you some advice about banking both online and offline.

 The way you shop can make a big difference to the amount of money you have left over at the end of the month.
-This page will give you information about deals and discounts you could get online, as well as changes you could make in how you shop to save money and spend wisely!
+This page will tell you about deals and discounts you could get online, as well as changes you could make in how you shop to save money!

 Whether it's saving for a big holiday, buying a house, or making sure you have money put aside for the unexpected, saving money is a great thing to do.
 This page will give you information about different ways you could save your money effectively.